Many or all companies we feature compensate us. Compensation and editorial

 Tip

-If you are unsure what type of parent loan to take out, check out our Parent PLUS Loan vs. private student loan guide to help you choose which one may be best for you.
+If you are unsure what type of parent loan to take out, check out our Parent PLUS Loan vs. private student loan guide to help you choose the best option.

-Once you select a company to borrow from, you’ll need to gather all the necessary information to apply.
+Once you select a company to borrow from, gather all the necessary information to apply.
 This information may include:

 • Personal information: Driver’s license or other government-issued photo ID and Social Security number